Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Introduction

 \section{Introduction}

 The Standard Model (SM) provides a very good description of all elementary particle interactions observed at laboratory experiments.
 It is therefore important to test this model by precision measurements of the interactions of quarks and leptons with the Higgs and SM gauge fields.
-In particular, the measurement of the muon anomalous magnetic moment by the Muon $g-2$ collaboration at Fermilab~\cite{Muong-2:2021ojo}, together with the previous Brookhaven measurement of this quantity~\cite{Muong-2:2004fok}, shows a 4.2~$\sigma$ deviation with respect to the SM predictions~\cite{Aoyama:2020ynm} and provides an intriguing hint towards new physics.
+In particular, the measurement of the muon anomalous magnetic moment by the Muon $g-2$ collaboration at Fermilab~\cite{Muong-2:2021ojo} , together with the previous Brookhaven measurement of this quantity~\cite{Muong-2:2004fok}, shows a 4.2~$\sigma$ deviation with respect to the SM predictions~\cite{Aoyama:2020ynm} and provides an intriguing hint towards new physics.
+An updated measurement from the Muon $g-2$ collaboration~\cite{Muong-2:2023cdq} further reinforces the discrepancy.
 Reconciling the theoretical prediction for $a_{\mu} = \frac{g_\mu-2}{2}$ with the experimental results has recently been a productive topic of examination.
 Many investigations have proposed models with direct modifications that enhance the muon magnetic moment (see e.g.~\cite{Moroi:1995yh,Greljo:2021xmg,Yang:2022gvz,Martin:2001st,Liu:2018xkx,Baum:2021qzx,Chakraborti:2021kkr,Athron:2021iuf,Babu:2022pdn,Arcadi:2021cwg,Wang:2021bcx}).

 However, there is disagreement between the theoretical predictions for $a_{\mu}$ obtained by computing the hadronic vacuum polarization contribution through two different methods: first through dispersion relations of the experimental observations of the cross section $\shad = \sigma(e^+ e^- \rightarrow {\mathrm{hadrons}})$, and second through the lattice-QCD prediction computed by the BMW collaboration~\cite{Borsanyi:2020mff}.
 While the value of $a_{\mu}$ derived from the hadronic cross section observations, which we will denote as $a_{\mu}^{ee}$, disagrees with the $g-2$ and Brookhaven combined measurement $a_{\mu}^{\mathrm{exp}}$ at the previously mentioned 4.2~$\sigma$ level, the anomalous magnetic moment derived from the BMW lattice-QCD calculation is consistent with $a_{\mu}^{\mathrm{exp}}$ at the 1.6~$\sigma$ level.
 Although the total result for $a_{\mu}^{\mathrm{HVP}}$ obtained by the BMW collaboration has yet to be confirmed, the contribution from the intermediate time window, which accounts for about a third of $a_{\mu}^{\mathrm{HVP}}$, has been successfully tested by several lattice-QCD groups~\cite{Aubin:2022hgm,Ce:2022kxy, Alexandrou:2022amy,Wang:2022lkq,Blum:2023qou,Bazavov:2023has}.